-1,000 silk neckties, new and old
+1,500 silk neckties, new and old

-Neckties, which hang down and are not worn by women, are definitely a male symbol says Freud.
+Neckties, which hang down and are not worn by women, are definitely a male symbol says, Freud.
 Historically, neckties were worn by men in the accessory’s association with military regalia and the rise of urban capitalism.
-Industrial culture created a confluence of public and private space, traditionally demarcating the division of gender.
+The industrial culture created a confluence of public and private space, traditionally demarcating the division of gender.
 This movement provoked a deep need for a redefinition of gender, a reassertion of masculine identity and prerogative says Dr. Richard Boothby in his analysis of Freud titled Sex on the Couch.
-I imagine how it must feel to experience both such restraint and standardization, agreeing to nearly choking for the duration of an important, accountable event.
-I imagine this asphyxiation is both terrifying and exciting.
+Maybe Freud is irrelevant now, but this accessory has certainly made its mark on the collective unconscious.